Secondary Tantric Vows

 Thirdly, our bodies and those of our partners appear in the forms of Buddha-figures which our minds give rise to while simultaneously maintaining, on a deeper level, blissful awareness of voidness.
 Since the mind that generates this appearance is not one of longing desire, this visualization is not at all the same as fantasizing ourselves and our partners as sexy movie stars.

-Again, we must remember that even if we maintain this pure way of regarding our minds, speech, and bodies while in sexual union, if we consider the bliss of orgasmic release experienced within this context as a means for achieving liberation or enlightenment, we incur a tantric root downfall.
+Again, we must remember that even if we maintain this pure way of regarding our minds, speech, and bodies while in sexual union, if we consider the bliss of orgasmic release experienced within this context as a means for achieving liberation or enlightenment, we incur a Kalachakra root tantric downfall.
 This occurs whether we purposely cause that orgasmic release or experience it unintentionally.
 Furthermore, even when we visualize our own and our partner's bodies in pure forms as Buddha-figures, we do not lose sight of the conventional existence of ourselves as persons.
 Thus, we always remain sensitive to our own and our partner's feelings and needs.
 This is pertinent whether our partner shares our attitude and visualization, or is not involved in tantric practice.

 (3) Showing confidential objects to improper vessels